-Notwithstanding anything in sections 12, 13 and 14, to the extent that there is in the case of a person who is appointed under section 12(1) to be the chief executive officer, or an officer or employee, of the Authority and who is a member of the Senior Executive Service within the meaning of the Public Sector Management Act 1994 4 an inconsistency between this Act and that Act that Act shall prevail.
+Notwithstanding anything in sections 12, 13 and 14, to the extent that there is in the case of a person who is appointed under section 12(1) to be the chief executive officer, or an officer or employee, of the Authority and who is a member of the Senior Executive Service within the meaning of the Public Sector Management Act 1994 2 an inconsistency between this Act and that Act that Act shall prevail.

-[Section 14A inserted by No. 113 of 1987 s.
+[Section 14A inserted: No. 113 of 1987 s.
 32.]

 15. Minister may direct Authority